sleeptoken/zettelkasten/Remote Thought/Spawning a TTY shell.md

 !sh  .....
 (From within nmap)
 ```

-another method for spawning a TTY shell is documented in [[Stabilizing Shells]] without using p
+Another method for spawning a TTY shell is documented in [[Stabilizing Shells and RootBash]] without using python

 Many of these will also allow you to escape jail shells.
 The top 3 would be my most successful in general for spawning from the command line